Canada's Ivanhoe Mines gets unsolicited interest, to hire bankers

-(Reuters) - Canadian copper miner Ivanhoe Mines Ltd (IVN.TO) said on Monday that companies from Asia, Europe, Africa and elsewhere had expressed interest in the company and its projects in recent months.
+Aug 29 (Reuters) - Canadian copper miner Ivanhoe Mines Ltd said on Monday that companies from Asia, Europe, Africa and elsewhere had expressed interest in the company and its projects in recent months.

-The Vancouver-based company's shares rose as much as 15.6 percent to C$1.93 in morning trading, the rise was the stock's biggest intraday percentage gain in nearly a year.

 Ivanhoe Mines said it would hire an investment bank to seek advice on the unsolicited interest and to advise its board on all available alternatives.